-Of course there are many forms of legitimate healing, including working with medicines, both natural plants, herbs, tonics, flower essences, homeopathy as well as modern chemical derivatives and surgery.
+There are many forms of healing, including working with medicines, both natural plants, herbs, tonics, flower essences, homeopathy as well as modern chemical derivatives and surgery.
 Also there is psychology and psychiatry in all its many forms.
 There is a great world of technical knowledge of substances and methods, and in the field of energy medicine too there is value in the knowledge and accuracy of techniques for clearing energy blockages with massage, and acupuncture, and more subtle forms of healing with sound and light, etc.

 There are a few key differences between a skilled technician and a healer.
 This can sometimes be described as a good bedside manner, a doctor who cares.
-When we enter into the realm of laying-on-of-hands healing, electro-magnetism, and the transference of energy from the healer to the patient, or the channeling of universal energy from the cosmos to the patient, we can discuss the aspects that determine the making of a good healer.
-These are things we can keep in mind, although we can never be definitive when it comes to explaining how and what happens - healing is usually an occurrence outside of normal space and time reality.
+When we enter into the realm of laying-on-of-hands healing, electro-magnetism and the transference of energy from the healer to the patient, or the channeling of universal energy from the cosmos to the patient, we can discuss the aspects that determine the making of a good healer, a good channel, although we can never be definitive when it comes to explaining how and what happens - healing is usually an occurrence outside of normal space and time reality.

-Removing mental and emotional patterns of guilt and shame is a simple path towards healing.
+Removing mental and emotional patterns of guilt and shame is a direct path towards self knowledge and healing.
 Let your client know that they can wipe the slate clean, asking for forgiveness from those that you have hurt or harmed in any way, whether intentionally or unintentionally, knowingly or unknowingly, in this life or another, in this world or another.
 And forgiving those that have harmed or hurt you in any way ...

 Illnesses also come with a gift - every person needs to find out what has created this illness, there is a message for you from your body or your subconscious that can help you grow personally and spiritually.
 Often you need to accept the gift before the illness can depart.
 What benefit does the illness bring you?
 Can you give that to yourself?

 There might be a need for humility, a need to allow others to help you, a need to be quiet for a while.
 Illness often takes so much energy that the patient does not have the mental energy for thinking and this in itself can be a benefit – a forced meditation period.
 The message: Just be, accept surrender, breath, relax.